Colomesus asellus

-Colomesus asellus, the Amazon puffer, asellus puffer, South American freshwater puffer or Peruvian puffer is a species of pufferfish confined to the Amazon, Essequibo and Orinoco basins in tropical South America.
+Colomesus asellus, the Amazon puffer, asellus puffer, South American freshwater puffer, Peruvian puffer, or Brazilian puffer is a species of pufferfish confined to the Amazon, Essequibo and Orinoco basins in tropical South America.
 It is a popular aquarium species.

 It has typically been recognized as the only true freshwater pufferfish of South America, but a study in 2013 recommended that the population in the Tocantins River basin (quite similar to C. asellus in appearance, but differs in genetics) should be considered as a separate species, C. tocantinensis.
 This is followed by Catalog of Fishes, but not FishBase.

 Description

 The coloration of this fish is green above, white below, and patterned with black transverse bands across the dorsal surface.
 Compared with Colomesus psittacus, the black bands on the back are much thicker, and it also has a distinctive black band that rings the base of the caudal fin.
 This species grows to a length of 12.8 cm SL.
 It is known to contain the toxin saxitoxin, and gonyautoxin such as the GTX 2 and GTX 3.